 One unique use of Qantas Points is redeeming seats on Jetstar flights, given no other easily accessible points currency can do so.

-Summary: How to redeem Qantas Points for Jetstar flights
+In brief: How to redeem Qantas Points for Jetstar flights

 - See if Jetstar operates the route with Qantas’ route maps or timetables